Royer oscillator: Applications

 The classic Royer oscillator circuit is used in some DC–AC inverters where square-wave output is acceptable for the load.
 The DC-DC converter form (Royer Converter) was quite popular in the 1970s, during which time it was typically implemented with bipolar transistors.
 However, due to the disadvantages mentioned above the power levels are usually limited to below a few hundred watts.

 Variants & Improvements

 Jensen Oscillator/Converter

 By using a separate saturating magnetic core to provide only the control signals to the switching transistors, the main transformer is no longer required to saturate and so its power losses may be significantly reduced.
 Since the added transformer is much smaller than the main transformer, its power loss due to operation into saturation results in far lower power losses than would occur if the main transformer was operated into saturation.
 This results in a significant improvement in overall converter efficiency and permits the implementation of DC-AC inverters & DC-DC converters of much higher power ratings.
 Furthermore, the designer is now free to select or design the main transformer from a much wider range of suitable components and materials.
 This improvement was first patented by Jensen in 1955, just 16 months after Royer filed his patent on 06-Apr-1954.
-(Refer US Patent #2774878, filed 29-Aug-1955).